 Editors and newsroom managers the world over are looking a new challenge squarely in the face: video.
-Whether you’re being tasked with increasing video production for your organization or getting the video initiative off the ground, you’re likely asking how you can meet your goals (and prerogatives) without breaking the bank.
+Whether you’re being tasked with increasing video production for your organization or getting the video initiative off the ground, you’re likely asking how you can meet your goals without breaking the bank.
 We have some key advice on taking your video efforts to the next level while keeping your expenses to a minimum.

 Repurpose everywhere you can

 Spare your team the time of creating new videos from scratch every single time by repurposing content.
 That’s not just re-using the same video again in different places.
 It’s also the re-using and remixing of assets and concepts.

 Not every video requires fresh assets from the field, rather you can draw from your own archives or stock libraries.
 If you have longer videos, you might be able to separate out smaller concepts within them into shorter pieces.
 And if you make a point to craft some evergreen content, you can reuse and reshare videos over time.
 All of the above takes some pressure off of yourself and your team while still effectively offering greater video content to your audience.